kubo-azu/Click-qPCR/README.md

         2.  ΔCq Analysis (*t*-test) Validation
         3.  ΔΔCq Analysis (Fold Change) Validation
         4. ANOVA and Dunnett's Test Validation
     -   If all tests show "Passed ✅", you can be confident that the app's calculation and statistical capabilities are functioning as intended.
-This is especially useful for checking the health of your app when installed locally or if you have made changes to the code yourself.
+When installed locally or modified, the Diagnostics tab is useful for checking the health of the application.

 ## Installation and Usage